 Leaves Surface Like Skin

-Available now: Michelle's full-length collection of poems, Leaves Surface Like Skin, from Terrapin Books!
-Order from Terrapin, B&N, Amazon, or get a copy at your local independent bookstore (official publication date is September 14th).
+Now available: Michelle's full-length collection of poems, Leaves Surface Like Skin, from Terrapin Books!
+Order from Terrapin, B&N, Amazon, or get a copy at your local independent bookstore.
 Copies will also be available for purchase at readings, signings, and other literary events (for more information on these, see the Events page).
 Also coming soon: signed copies available to order through this website!

 In Leaves Surface Like Skin, Michelle Menting articulates gorgeous, strange visions of nature inflected by human interference.
 A forest is interrupted by a graveyard of Bob’s Big Boy statuettes; ruling cockroaches populate a nuclear fall-out film; lichen becomes litter; a horse and farrier practice their choreography, as he “let[s] her lean on him, her hips cocked, almost delicate.”
 These poems teem with litany, landscape, literal and figurative image; an awareness of mortality hovers, not so much afterlife as underlife.
 Menting has a gift for moody and luminous phrasing: “For some, the world is wood tick wicked.”
 There’s magic to a collection that does such heavy lifting with a light touch.